SigNoz/opentelemetry-python-example/lesson-3-1/content.md

-url - `opentelemetry-python-example`

----
+# Lesson 3.1: OpenTelemetry Auto-Instrumentation of Python Application

-In the previous tutorial, we created a Flask to-do application with MongoDB.
+In the previous tutorial, we set up SigNoz so that we can send the data collected by OpenTelemetry to it.

 In this tutorial, we will set up automatic traces, metrics and logs collection in our Flask application with OpenTelemetry.
 We will make use of auto-instrumentation tools that set up everything for us.
 With auto-instrumentation, you can configure your Python application to collect telemetry without any changes in the application code.